ivan-gavran/samples2LTL/README.md

 # traces2LTL

-The goal is to learn an LTL formula that separates set of positive (P) and negative (N) traces.
-The resulting formula should be a model for every trace in P and should not be a model for any of the traces from N.
+This branch implements learning LTL formulas from the set of positive examples (P) and a set of safety formulas (f_1, f_2,...,f_k).
+The end goal is to learn a formula that is modeled by all the examples from P and that implies all safety formulas.

-There are two methods in this repository - one that encodes the problem as a satisfiability of Boolean formula and gives it to Z3 solver, and the other that is based on decision tree learning.
+The approach was to learn a formula consistent with P, and then find a counterexample on the `a<->b` ultimately periodic trace, where `a` is length of the initial part and `b` is length of the lasso part.

-Webdemo is available at [flie.mpi-sws.org](https://flie.mpi-sws.org/)
+It turns out that the approach is mostly useless (at least for the small size of set P): there are many formulas consistent with P that are simply avoiding saying anything about the safety restrictions.
+Alternatively,

 ## Setup
 - setup a virtualenvironment for python 3.6 ([link](http://virtualenvwrapper.readthedocs.io/en/latest/)) and activate it (`workon ...`)